quicwg/multipath/draft-ietf-quic-multipath.md

 {: #fig-example-new-path title="Example of new path establishment"}

-In {{fig-example-new-path}}, the endpoints first exchange new available connection IDs with the NEW_CONNECTION_ID frame.
+In {{fig-example-new-path}}, the endpoints first exchange new available connection IDs with the PATH_NEW_CONNECTION_ID frame.
 In this example, the client provides one connection ID (C1 with Path ID 1), and server provides two connection IDs
 (S1 with Path ID 1, and S2 with Path ID 2).